 \subsection{Datasets and Settings}

 \textbf{Datasets}.
-We analyzed backdoor attacks on the models trained using three public datasets: MNIST~\cite{lecun1998gradient}, CIFAR10~\cite{krizhevsky2009learning}, and GTSRB~\cite{Stallkamp2012}, as summarized by Table~\ref{tab:datasets}.
+We analyzed backdoor attacks on the models trained using three public datasets: MNIST~\cite{lecun1998gradient}, CIFAR10~\cite{krizhevsky2009learning}, and Tiny ImageNet~\cite{TinyImage}, as shown in Table~\ref{tab:datasets}.
 Our experiments were conducted on a server with one AMD Ryzen 3980X 3.2 GHz 48-core processor and one NVIDIA RTX 3090 GPU.

-\textbf{Backdoor attacks}.
-We considered seven existing backdoor attacks: BadNet~\cite{badnet}, LSBA~\cite{lsba}, Composite~\cite{composite}, clean label~\cite{latent}, DEFEAT~\cite{defeat}, IMC~\cite{IMC} and adaptive-blend~\cite{adaptive-blend}.
-Those backdoor attacks fall into four general categories: patch trigger, clean label, imperceptible, and latent space inseparable.
-For each attack, we generate and evaluate 24 backdoored models: for each of the three different datasets (MNIST, CIFAR-10, and GTSRB), we generate two models using each of four different neural network structures (VGG-16, ResNet-101, ShuffleNet, and ResNet18, respectively).
+\textbf{Backdoor Attacks}.
+We considered seven existing backdoor attacks: BadNet~\cite{badnet}, LSBA~\cite{lsba}, Composite~\cite{composite}, clean label~\cite{latent}, DEFEAT~\cite{defeat}, IMC~\cite{IMC}, and adaptive-blend~\cite{adaptive-blend}.
+These backdoor attacks fall into four general categories: patch trigger, clean label, imperceptible, and latent space inseparable.
+For each attack, we generated and evaluated 24 backdoored models: for each of the three different datasets (MNIST, CIFAR-10, and Tiny ImageNet), we generated two models using each of four different neural network architectures (VGG-16, ResNet-101, ShuffleNet, and ResNet18, respectively).

-$\bullet$\textit{ Patch trigger}.
-The patch triggers usually utilize a small pattern as the trigger for the backdoor attack.
-We select BadNet~\cite{badnet}, LSBA~\cite{lsba}, and Composite~\cite{composite} in this category and used two patterns (as shown in the 13.8 of the online document~\cite{online_document}) as the patch trigger in the backdoor attack.
+$\bullet$\textit{~Patch Trigger}.
+Patch triggers typically utilize a small pattern as the trigger for the backdoor attack.
+We selected BadNet~\cite{badnet}, LSBA~\cite{lsba}, and Composite~\cite{composite} in this category and used two patterns (as shown in Fig.~\ref{fig:trigger type} in the Appendix) as the patch triggers in the backdoor attack.

-$\bullet$\textit{ Clean label}.
-The clean-label backdoor attacks contaminate the training dataset with the clean-label data.
-We select Latent~\cite{latent} to represent the attacks in this category.
+$\bullet$\textit{~Clean Label}.
+Clean-label backdoor attacks contaminate the training dataset with clean-label data.
+We selected Latent~\cite{latent} to represent the attacks in this category.

-$\bullet$\textit{ Imperceptible}.
+$\bullet$\textit{~Imperceptible}.
 An imperceptible backdoor attack aims to design a backdoor trigger that can evade human inspection.
-Most of these attacks enhance the backdoor stealthiness through universal adversarial perturbation (UAP).
-We select DEFEAT~\cite{defeat} and IMC~\cite{IMC} in this category in our experiments.
+Most of these attacks enhance backdoor stealthiness through universal adversarial perturbation (UAP).
+We selected DEFEAT~\cite{defeat} and IMC~\cite{IMC} in this category for our experiments.

-$\bullet$\textit{ Latent space inseparable}.
-A latent space inseparable backdoor attack aims to design a backdoor trigger so that in the latent space of the target model, the trigger-inserted samples are close to the clean samples in the target class.
-We select Adaptive-Blend~\cite{adaptive-blend} in this category in our experiment.
+$\bullet$\textit{~Latent Space Inseparable}.
+A latent space inseparable backdoor attack aims to design a backdoor trigger so that in the target model's latent space, the trigger-inserted samples are close to the clean samples in the target class.
+We selected Adaptive-Blend~\cite{adaptive-blend} in this category for our experiment.